 Investor Listing Standards Proposal

-INCR launched the INCR Listing Standards Drafting Committee in 2012 to develop a consultation paper seeking investor comments on potential listing requirements on sustainability reporting.
-The resulting feedback from more than 100 investors around the world helped shape the Investor Listing Standards Proposal: Recommendations for Stock Exchange Requirements on Corporate Sustainability Reporting, which was submitted to NASDAQ OMX in 2013.
-The proposal provides recommendations for integrating sustainability disclosure requirements into listing rules for U.S. and global stock exchanges.
+Ceres launched the INCR Listing Standards Drafting Committee in 2012 to develop a consultation paper that would seek investor comments on potential listing requirements on sustainability reporting.
+The resulting feedback from more than 100 investors around the world helped shape the Investor Listing Standards Proposal: Recommendations for Stock Exchange Requirements on Corporate Sustainability Reporting, which was submitted to NASDAQ OMX in 2013 for an initial review.
+The proposal provides recommendations for integrating sustainability disclosure requirements into guidance and listing rules for U.S. and global stock exchanges.
 The proposed standards pinpoint sustainability information essential to the investment process and provide companies flexibility while giving investors a more consistent presentation of data across markets, which is a key issue for evaluating sustainability risks and opportunities in investment decision-making.

-The proposal contains three items of disclosure for a listing rule on sustainability disclosure:
+The proposal highlights three priorities for a listing rule on sustainability disclosure:

-- A materiality assessment in annual financial filings where management will discuss its approach to determining the company’s material ESG issues, and the issues coming out of that assessment;
+1 A materiality assessment in a company’s annual report, where management will discuss its approach to determining the company’s material ESG issues, and the issues coming out of that assessment;

-3 A hyperlink in annual financial filings to an ESG Disclosure Index (table), based on the Global Reporting Initiative (GRI) Content Index or its Equivalent, indicating where existing ESG information can be found.
+3 A hyperlink in the annual report to an ESG Disclosure Index (table), based on the Global Reporting Initiative (GRI) Content Index or its Equivalent, indicating where existing ESG information can be found.

-The Investor Listing Standards Proposal was submitted to the World Federation of Exchanges and its 60+ exchange members in March 2014; Ceres and the WFE will collect feedback from exchanges and present this data to the WFE’s Sustainability Working Group for its consideration in producing ESG reporting guidance.
+The Investor Listing Standards Proposal was submitted to the World Federation of Exchanges (WFE) and its 60+ exchange members in March 2014; Ceres collected feedback from exchanges and presented it to the WFE’s Sustainability Working Group leadership for its consideration in producing ESG reporting guidance.
 More information on the WFE is available here.